SteveKGYang/SteveKGYang.github.io/_pages/about.md

 <font size=4>Hi, I'm Kailai, currently a Postdoc researcher at the University of Manchester.
 I obained my Ph.D. degree as President's doctoral scholar at <a href="https://www.manchester.ac.uk/">The University of Manchester</a> and the <a href="http://nactem.ac.uk/">NaCTeM</a> group in Dec.
 2025.
 During PhD, I had the most enjoyable collaboration with Prof. Jun'ichi Tsujii and Prof. Sophia Ananiadou.
 My work has been featured by renowned media such as Forbes.
 I also spent a wonderful time working with talented researchers from Microsoft Research, Baidu Search Science, and AIST, Japan.<br/><br/>

-My research mainly lies in natural language processing.
-I'm now interested in the latest development in large language models.
-I'm working on aligning LLMs to human preferences and values.
+My research mainly lies in artificial intelligence.
+I'm now interested in the latest developments in large language models.
+I'm working on building LLMs with more efficient memory mechanisms.
 I'm also exploring efficient pre-training data mixing methods for foundation models to generally leverage their power.
-My previous works focus on affective computing and AI for mental health.<br/><br/>
+My previous works focus on affective computing, AI for mental health, and continual training in LLMs.<br/><br/>

 I also enjoy the game of basketball, reading, and movies.
 I'm a huge sci-fi fan.
 Reach out if you are interested in collaboration or just want to have a nice chat! : )<br/><br/>
 </font><br/>